 Some fabrics are machine- washable, so you can remove the cushion covers and wash them in your household washing machine.
 Other fabrics can be spot-cleaned using solutions recommended by the maker of the furniture.
 Before you wash the upholstery, check the label: A "W" means you can use a water-based cleaner, an "S" means you can a solvent-based cleaner and a WS means you can use either.
 If there's an "X," the upholstery should only be professionally cleaned.

-To find out if your upholstery is pre-shrunk, the best place to look is a manufacturer's tag.
 If your upholstery is not pre-shrunk, washing in the washing machine will shrink the fabric and make it difficult to impossible to get the cushion covers back on to the cushions.
 That renders your existing furniture all but useless unless you purchase new covers.
 The manufacturer's tag should indicate if the fabric is preshrunk or not.

 To find out if your upholstery is colorfast, take a damp white cloth and rub it on the upholstered surface.
 If color comes off onto the cloth, the upholstery is likely not colorfast and a professional will need to handle the cleaning of your furniture.